Prathm98/react-native-expo-boilerplate/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Press 'w' to open in browser, 'a' to open in android devices.
-App runs on [http://local-network-ip:19006](http://local-network-ip:19006).
+App runs on **http://local-network-ip:19006**.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
-When you're done, click **Save** and share the link!

 When you're ready and want to connect with expo then use it with [expo-cli](https://docs.expo.io/get-started/installation).